Michigan-Mycology/Cryptococcus-LOH-paper/README.md

 # Cryptococcus-LOH-paper
-Repository for Michelotti et al. (in prep), "Clonal evolution in serially passaged Cryptococcus neoformans x deneoformans hybrids reveals a heterogenous landscape of mitotic recombination"
+Repository for Michelotti et al. (2021), "Clonal evolution in serially passaged Cryptococcus neoformans x deneoformans hybrids reveals a heterogenous landscape of genomic change".

 Unless specified, code for Figures is written in R.